How to Check the Running Django Command

 test command is run.

-The way to do this is to copy some of the parsing logic from inside Django, in
+The way to do this is to check the second element of

 It’s normally possible to instead override another part of the given command.
 In particular, you can write a custom management command that imports and wraps the built-in one, as I showed in Make Django Tests Always Rebuild the Database if It Exists.

 I’ve seen several a few community resources suggesting a similar pattern.
 However, rather than checking exactly

 import sys if "test" in sys.argv: # WRONG! # Something specific to running "test" ...